Cristarmadillidium muricatum (Crystal Pineapple Isopod)

 Isopods are shipped securely in ventilated tubs with damp moss for safe travel.

-Cristarmadillidium muricatum (Crystal Pineapple Isopod) – Captive-Bred
+Cristarmadillidium muricatum (Crystal Pineapple Isopod)

 Care Information

-- Size: Juveniles/mixed sizes
+- Size: Mixed sizes.

 - Temperature: 20–26 °C. Room temperature is usually fine